Paint Finish Matters More Than You Think

 Eggshell

-Eggshell has a subtle, soft sheen -- similar to the surface of an eggshell.
+Eggshell has a subtle, soft sheen.
 It is the most popular wall finish for a reason: it hides imperfections reasonably well while being easier to clean than flat paint.
+Best for living rooms, dining rooms, bedrooms, and hallways.

 Satin